 Through its annual budget, the City allocates funding for the repair and rehabilitation of its existing indoor pools, such as tank repairs, pool dehumidification equipment, and building system enhancements.
 The maintenance/asset renewal history of the City's pools has not been consistently sufficient to maximize their service life.
-Looking ahead, the average annual investment required to maintain the five pools facilities in fair condition over the next 10 years is approximately \$601,518 per year.
-Currently, the City's draft budget includes a capital allocation of around \$62,000 per year for pool projects between 2024 and 2027 - this is about one-tenth of the funding required to maintain the existing pools in fair condition.
+Looking ahead, the average annual investment required to maintain the five pools facilities in fair condition over the next 10 years is approximately \$865,925 per year.
+The annual funding level for pools within the City's 2024-2027 budget (major and minor capital) amounts to an average of approximately \$62,150 per year, which is well short of the required investment estimate.